 Strategic Communication, Inc.

 I had a recent encounter that affirmed what I already knew: While social media is not a replacement for other forms of engagement, it can be an excellent door-opener for relationship building.
 I was tweeting @jlevans about a social outing, and I referenced a possible adventure in Houston’s incredible Museum District.
 I received a response from the brand-new Editor of the Houston Business Journal, Candace Beeke (@candacebeeke).
 Candace, also a Mom, asked me for a parent review after my visit.
 Did I know there was a new Editor at HBJ?
-Of course, I make it my business to be aware of the comings and goings in the journalism world in my market.
-Had I thought ... ⇢ read more
+Of course, I make it my business to be aware... ⇢ read more

 By Sam Sims, Jones Public Relations, Inc.